EdwardDali/EntropixLab/README.md

 qwen2.5-0.5b-instruct-q5_k_m.gguf

+which one is larger 1.9 or 1.11?

 Generating tokens...

-Explain your reasoning.

-which one is larger 1.9 or 1.11?
-To compare the numbers 1.11 and 1.9, we can follow these steps:
+Explain your reasoning.To compare the numbers 1.11 and 1.9, we can follow these steps:

 1. **Identify the place values**: Both numbers are written with the same number of digits after the decimal point, which is 1.
 This means they have the same place value.